 Southern road closures

 Maintaining our roads is essential to ensure they remain safe for all road users.
-The Roads and Maritime maintenance program includes the planned maintenance of the state road network and essential emergency repairs.
+The Transport for NSW maintenance program includes the planned maintenance of the state road network and essential emergency repairs.
 The information on this page is about scheduled road maintenance.

 All closures are subject to weather or other unforeseen circumstances.
 Please check this page regularly for the latest information or visit LiveTraffic.com